DETAILED ACTION

 The examiner notes that “the second reinforced plastic” in claim 1 is one of four material choices for the tip member and Claims 2, 4, 6, 8, and 11 further limit the “second reinforced plastic”.
 Claims 2, 4, 6, 8, and 11 does not positively recite that the tip member include the second reinforced plastic, only that if the second reinforced fiber is chosen in claim 1, then the second reinforced fiber would additionally require the limitations recited in Claim 2 (as well as Claims 4, 6, 8) or Claim 11.
 The current rejection relies upon one of the other material choices for the tip member, metal or ceramic (as discussed in the rejection above).

-Regarding Claim 1, Dinkler further discloses wherein the tip member includes at least one of stainless steel (paragraph 25 in Dinkler), titanium, iron, nickel, cobalt, and cemented carbide as the metal, with a bottom surface of the conical shape having a maximum length (see Fig below).
+Regarding Claim 1, Dinkler further discloses wherein the tip member (#20) includes at least one of stainless steel (paragraph 25 in Dinkler), titanium, iron, nickel, cobalt, and cemented carbide as the metal, and includes at least one shape of conical (see Fig below), truncated cone and rotational body,

 PNG